tenable/terrascan/docs/getting-started.md

 $ terrascan scan -t k8s -i helm
 ```

-This command will recursively look for Chart.yaml files in the current directory and the corresponding /templates directory and will scan any .yaml, .yml, and .tpl files.
+This command will recursively look for Chart.yaml files in the current directory and render .yaml, .yml, .tpl template files found under the corresponding /templates directory.

 A specific directory to scan can be specified using the `-d` flag.
 The Helm IaC provider does not support scanning of individual files using the `-f` flag.